Neko-Box-Coder/runcpp2/mkdocs/docs/guides/external_dependencies.md

     ```

 !!! tip "Library Name Patterns"
-    - The library name should be specified without extensions
+    - The library name can be matched without extensions to allow cross-platform compatibility
         - For Windows: `MyLibrary` will match `MyLibrary.lib` and `MyLibrary.dll`
         - For Unix: `MyLibrary` will match `libMyLibrary.a` and `libMyLibrary.so`
+    - The whole name can also be matched if needed
+        - For example, `MyLibrary.lib` will match `MyLibrary.lib`

 ### Excluding Libraries